 It’s good and bad, in the sense that it’s expected.
 It’s like being a global brand delivering that kind of message.
 Some people don’t take it seriously.
 It’s like listening to the son of Michael Jordan saying you can change your life through basket-ball.
-The younger people to a large extent switch off.
+Younger South-Africans to a large extent switch off.
 The adults are quite interested in hearing about it, but the expectations are that resources and support come in easy.
 It’s not necessarily the case.
 My name is a bigger asset internationally than locally.
 This is why I’ve become more proactive in the last 2 years looking for partners abroad.

 Isn’t the legacy of Nelson Mandela controversial in South Africa, where the townships still exist for instance?

 Unfortunately, his agenda hasn’t been pushed hard enough because a very fair amount of people were uncomfortable with it.
 The easiest thing is always to point a finger at the government, but have South Africans made their own part of work?
 South Africans can step back and think things are fine because we didn’t have a civil war, and we are getting along.
 But when you actually start having conversations with people from different racial groups, cultural and religious groups, you understand that South Africa did not take time to sit down and get to understand one another.
 That’s one of the biggest issues we still have to face.

 Was the Truth and Reconciliation Commission (TRC) not enough?

 Germany is one nation that has done very well, in accepting its history, admitting to it and teaching all of its generations about the gruesome past.
 You cannot go through the German education system without learning about the Holocaust.
 South Africa has not done that.
 History is an option in South Africa, it’s not compulsory after a certain grade.
 I don’t think it is a wise decision, in terms of making sure the younger generations understand why people are upset about the fact that the conditions under which they live today have not changed.

 Our leaders have also been on a public global stage ever since they started the job, and looked at with a magnifying glass.
 Their opportunity to make mistakes has been amplified out of proportion.
 There’s always the question of international support, but at what cost?

 Do you think the British press has a postcolonial insight into South African matters?

 We inherited a vast amount of debt from the previous apartheid government, and we had to stabilize an economy that was designed to cater for 5% of the population, in order to free 95% of the population.
 The task was massive in 1994.
 A large majority of the population was given a bad education, and the allocation of resources was only accessible to 5% of the population in terms of training and education.
 How do you give the same quality of education to 95% of previously excluded students, given the fact that resources might be allocated to other priorities?
 The South African context must be taken seriously.

 Is the legacy of Steve Biko, leader of the Black Consciousness Movement (BCM), still very important today?

 It is as important as Malcom X or Frantz Fanon’s legacy.
 At the time, it was important to teach young Black people to invest in themselves.
 That’s what the BCM is about.
-Black people were seen by BCM as “non-white” and defined in a positive way, to make people aware of differences in terms of opportunities under apartheid, and what could be done in that context.
+Black South African people were seen by BCM as “non-white” and defined in a positive way, to make people aware of differences in terms of opportunities under apartheid, and what could be done in that context.